WBEN (AM): 2010-present

 "Cinema Bob" Stilson, Entercom's creative services director, had a one-hour "Movie Show" that discussed upcoming theatrical releases and aired Fridays during Beach's program from 1997 until Entercom cut Stilson's budget and ended the program in 2017; Stilson later joined WEBR in 2020.
 Morning host John Zach was permanently laid off at the end of 2016 and later emerged at WECK.
 Until 2016, WBEN carried news from CBS News Radio, an affiliation the station had held for 76 years.
 Sandy Beach, whose Beach and Company show had been part of the WBEN lineup since 1997, announced his departure from the station in July 2020.
+As of 2025, much of WBEN's "local" talk programming, including Bauerle and Bellavia's shows, originate from the hosts' home studios in Florida.

+On July 1, 2025, WBEN changed its network newscasts at the top and bottom of the hour to Fox News Radio.
+They dropped Armstrong & Getty and Our American Stories for Fox News Radio programs Will Cain Country and FOX Across America with Jimmy Failla.
+The switch to Fox was an effort to block an upstart competitor, WUSW, from securing the affiliation for itself.